-Make-up Tests: In the case of illness that prevents you from taking a test, you must inform Professor Fox during the week the test is given.
-Messages should be left on my office voice mail or sent as emails, and these should include your name, telephone number and email address so that you can be reached with information about the make-up test.
-Make-up tests will only be given to students who have certifiable reasons for having missed the test: For illness, you must supply a duly completed Verification of Student Illness or Injury form (available at www.illnessverification.utoronto.ca).
+Missed Tests: In the case of illness that prevents you from taking a test, you must inform Professor Fox during the week the test is given.
+Messages should be left on my office voice mail or sent as emails, and these should include your name, telephone number and email address so that you can be reached with information about a possible make-up test.
+Make-up tests will only be given to students who have proper documentation from a doctor or college registrar explaining why you missed the test: For illness, you must supply a duly completed Verification of Student Illness or Injury form (available at www.illnessverification.utoronto.ca).
 A doctor's note is not acceptable.
 For other problems, you need a letter from your college registrar, emailed by him/her to Professor Fox or submitted in person before the make-up test.
-The make-up tests must be taken (and will be given) within two weeks of the missed test.
+The make-up tests must be taken (and will be given) within two weeks of the missed test, and their format will be the same as those of the regularly-scheduled tests - part multiple-choice, part essay.
 Essays: Two short essays are required.
-The first essay will involve a 3-page discussion addressing a question about one (or two) of the key readings.
-The assignment will be handed out in class.
-The second essay will involve a 5-page discussion of the book, The Accordion Family (focused on questions I will assign).
-These essays are due at the beginning of class, on the dates listed.
-There will be a penalty for handing in any essay after the start of class, and a daily penalty thereafter.
+The first essay will involve a 3-page discussion addressing a question I will assign about one (or two) of the key readings.
+The second essay will involve a 5-page discussion of the book, The Accordion Family, focused on questions I will assign in class.
+Both assignments must be handed out in class.
+And the essays are due at the beginning of class, in class (not the drop box), on the due dates.
+There will be a penalty for handing in any essay after the start of class, and a daily penalty thereafter - two percentage points per day.
+NOTE: For both essays, you must sign and attach the Academic Integrity Checklist.
+[See course website for this form.]

-Late essays may be handed in only if Professor Fox has given you permission beforehand.
+Late essays may bwill be accepted (extensions given) only if Professor Fox has given you permission beforehand.
 Contact me if you are ill before the essay is due and unable to meet the deadline.
+You need to supply proper documentation (the Verification of Student Illness or Injury form) from a doctor.
 If a personal or family crisis prevents you from meeting a deadline, you must get a letter from your college registrar (or have them send me an email) and also contact me yourself - both, as soon as possible.
 (It is a good idea anyway to advise your college registrar if a crisis is interfering with your studies.)
-The letter must be either emailed to Professor Fox or submitted with your work in class or during office hours.
+Both Verification of Student Illness forms and letters from college registrars must be either emailed to Professor Fox or submitted with your work in class or during office hours.